banadawit/CodeLense/README.md

 - Tailwind design skills
 - Data visualization with Recharts
 - Filtering, sorting, and dynamic rendering
+- Multi-page routing with React Router
+- Component reusability and organization

 It is **frontend-only** and does *not* analyze real code.